A Distributed Intelligence Architecture for B5G Network Automation: Introduction

 \section{Introduction}

-Network automation, often known to diminish the potential for errors by reducing manual intervention, is a significant driver for the development of the next generation of mobile networks \cite{MANO_5G_Americas}.
-Automation speeds up the time-to-market, reduce operational expenditures (OPEX) and capital expenditures (CAPEX) and improves network performance.
-The interest in automation is evident from the recent progress made in the telecommunications milieu.
-E.g., the Zero-touch network \& Service Management (ZSM) provides fully flexible Virtual Network Function (VNF) provisioning services to cope with the immense increase in network traffic and heterogeneous network slices such that the time-to-market and OPEX are significantly reduced\cite{ZSM_001}.
+Network management automation, often known to diminish the potential for errors by reducing manual intervention, is a significant driver for the development of the next generation of mobile networks \cite{MANO_5G_Americas}.
+Automation is expected to play a pervasive role in B5G networks, as functionalities of the control plane e.g. the Network Data Analytics Function (NWDAF) and the management plane e.g. Management Data Analytics Service (MDAS) composing the 5G Service-Based Architecture (SBA) become more closely intertwined \cite{akyildiz20206g}.

-Going a step further in beyond 5G and 6G networks, the role of automation will be even more important, as functionalities of the Network Data Analytics Function (NWDAF) in the control plane and the Management Data Analytics Service (MDAS) in the management plane composing the 5G Service-Based Architecture (SBA) become more closely intertwined \cite{akyildiz20206g}.
-In these highly complex networks, automation will be achieved by multiple autonomous, closed loops (CLs) operating concurrently, often on heterogeneous managed objects from different domains -- network functions, network slice instances, access nodes and so on.
-These autonomous closed loops, sharing underlying resources and aiming to reach predefined individual objectives, often affecting the actions of others.
-Consequently, the autonomy of these loops introduces the problem of \textit{conflicts}.
-A conflict among two or more closed loops may arise when the result of the action of one closed loop negates or interferes with the result of another.
-When these conflicts are left unresolved, they greatly degrade network performance indicators and stability, thereby negating the gain achieved from automation \cite{hamalainen2012lte}.
-The problem of uncoordinated closed loop actions is even more dire in B5G/6G networks, threatening the smooth evolution of network automation.
+In these highly complex networks, automation will be achieved by multiple autonomous, closed loops (CLs) operating concurrently, often on heterogeneous managed objects in different domains -- network functions, network slice instances, access nodes and so on.
+These autonomous CLs, with predefined individual objectives, often share underlying resources -- thereby affecting the actions of one another.
+Consequently, the autonomy of these CLs introduces the issue of \textit{conflicts}.
+A conflict among two or more closed loops may arise when the result of the action of one CL negates or interferes with the result of another.
+When conflicts are left unresolved, they greatly degrade network performance indicators and stability, thereby negating the gain achieved from automation \cite{hamalainen2012lte}.
+The problem of uncoordinated closed loop actions is even more dire in B5G networks, threatening the smooth evolution of network automation.